ToasterMate/STUpyGO/README.md

 - More in-depth settings

 ### Contributing
-This is my first ever Python project that I've released out to the public, so please feel free to call me out on any programming mistakes I've done!
+This is my first ever Python project that I've released out to the public, so please feel free to call me out on any programming mistakes I could have done!
 I'm open to any criticism.
 I'm also open to anyone wanting to make fan translations for the program.
 I will only accept volunteer work.